aloki9singh/aloki9singh/README.md

 - Masaian's Never Give up😎
 -

-A Collaborative team player who is proficient in working with interdisciplinary teams and executing goal oriented projects.
-Strongly interested in obtaining a Software Developer position to work on enhancing the product experience.
+<b>A Collaborative team player who is proficient in
+working with interdisciplinary teams and executing goal oriented projects.
+Strongly interested in obtaining a Software Developer position to work on enhancing the product experience.<b>